-Are Trucking Companies Held Liable for an Accident?
+Can Trucking Companies Be Held Liable for an Accident?

-Liability against commercial trucking companies are often discovered under the doctrine of respondeat superior, where an employer may be liable for an employee’s acts committed within the scope of the employment.
-It imputes the employee’s fault to the employer and thus makes the employer responsible in damages, just as if they personally committed the negligent act.
+Liability against commercial trucking companies is often found under the doctrine of respondeat superior, in which an employer may be liable for an employee’s acts committed within the scope of the employment.
+It imputes the employee’s fault to the employer, and thus makes the employer responsible for all damages as if they had personally committed the negligent act.

 The employer is responsible for the employee’s acts, even if the employer exercised due care in hiring the employee or supervising their conduct.
 The justification for the imposition of liability is in part based on the following two concepts:

-Employers have deep pockets.
-An employer may be considered more likely than the employee to respond to an innocent third person injured due to the employee’s tortious conduct.
-Also, employers are able to protect against such risk by insurance, the cost of which can be spread over the entire business and passed on to the public.
+Employers have more resources.
+An employer may be considered more likely than the employee to respond to an innocent third person injured as a result of the employee’s tortious conduct.
+Also, employers can protect against such risk by insurance, the cost of which can be spread over the entire business and passed on to the public.

 Employers have a nondelegable duty.
 A trucking company may also be liable for the acts of its independent contractors under a nondelegable duty, which prevents a party that owes a duty to others from evading responsibility by claiming to have delegated that duty to an independent contractor hired to do the necessary work.
 The non-delegable duty doctrine applies to find a motor carrier liable for the negligence of its independent contractor to protect the public from financially irresponsible contractors, and to strengthen safety regulations.
 Highway common carriers may not, therefore, insulate themselves from liability for negligence occurring in the conduct of their business by engaging independent contractors to transport freight for them as logistic brokers.

-Specific acts of negligence on the part of a trucking company may include:
+Specific acts of negligence on the part of a trucking company may include these actions: